notherealmarco/docker-magic-firewal/README.md

   * Fully allowed if `allow_external` full-open.
   * Allowed only on listed ports if a port list is used.
   * Blocked otherwise (except for published ports which are implicitly allowed per-port).
-* Published ports: each published container port is inserted as a per-port external allowance automatically.
+* Published ports: each published container port is handled via native DNAT (respecting HostIP) and inserted as a per-port external allowance automatically.
 * Stateful: replies to permitted outbound connections always allowed (conntrack established/related).
 * Default bridge (docker0): currently NOT isolated unless you opt to add it to the enforcement set (future option).
 User-defined bridges (`br-<id>`) are enforced.